Gabriel-Acar/katacoda-scenarios/heroku-tutorial/step1.md

+Before we start, you can follow all the intructions of the tutorial on your own machine or here in Katakodas virtual enviroment.
+When you are promted to execute something, execute it on your preferred machine.
+Just make sure to stick with one option throughout the tutorial!

 # Getting started
 In order to follow this totorial, you will need a Github repo that you want to deploy on Heroku.
 For simpliciy, and to make sure everything works as intended, we have prepare a repo you can fork to follow this tutorial, it contains a simple React application.